adam-binks/adambinks.me/content/_index.md

 title = "Adam Binks"
 +++

-{{< figure class="avatar" src="/adam photo.jpg" >}}
+{{< figure class="avatar" src="/adam.png" >}}

-I'm a PhD student at the University of St Andrews in [SACHI](https://sachi.cs.st-andrews.ac.uk/people/), supervised by [Alice Toniolo](https://at258.host.cs.st-andrews.ac.uk/) and [Miguel Nacenta](nacenta.com).
+I'm a PhD student at the University of St Andrews in [SACHI](https://sachi.cs.st-andrews.ac.uk/people/), supervised by [Alice Toniolo](https://at258.host.cs.st-andrews.ac.uk/) and [Miguel Nacenta](http://nacenta.com).

-### Improving group deliberation
+### Building tools to improve forecasting

-I'm interested in the potential of software tools to reduce the effects of cognitive biases in group deliberation.
+I'm interested in the potential of software tools to improve judgemental forecasting accuracy and group deliberation.

-If we can build tools to do this, then — unlike time-consuming training — that's a really scalable solution, that could help incrementally improve institutional decision-making.
+Often when we are making decisions, it's based on what we expect their consequences to be.
+So if we can improve our ability to predict future events, we can make better decisions.

+I'm exploring the idea that developing tools to improve forecasting may be an especially scalable way to improve institutional decision-making.

 #### Transformations between representations